Cosmo-Tech/azure-platform-deployment-tools/How-to guides/How to secure Azure Function storage through a virtual network.md

 This guide provides step-by-step instructions on configuring network access policies for an Azure Storage account to restrict access to a specific Azure Function App.

+The desired architecture is to have the Azure Function App and the Azure Storage Account in the same Virtual Network.
+This will allow the Azure Function App to access the Azure Storage Account using the private endpoint.
+The azure storage account will be configured to only allow access from the Virtual Network and the VPN IP Address.
+Other connections will be denied.

 ## For an Existing Azure Function App and Storage

 **Prerequisites**